 Click OK to return to Node.js Run/Debug Configuration dialog, where the new log file is added to the list.
 Select the Is Active checkbox next to it.
 To skip the previous content, select the Skip Content checkbox.

 To enable saving the Process Console output to a log file, select the Save console output to file checkbox and specify the file location.

 Choose when you want the Process Console shown.

 console.log() statements.
 You can do many things that will help you explore the code and understand where the bug is.
 In the Debug tool window, you can view the call stack and the variables in their current state, evaluate expressions in the editor, and step through the code.

-Debugging a remote application: in this mode, your application is running in a remote environment in the debug mode and AppCode attaches to a running process.
-AppCode recognizes
+Attach the debugger to an already running application.
+In this case, your application is already running in the debug mode and AppCode attaches to a running process.

 Perform the steps that will trigger the execution of the code with the breakpoints.

 Switch to AppCode, where the controls of the Debug tool window are now enabled.
 Proceed with the debugging session — step through the breakpoints, switch between frames, change values on-the-fly, examine a suspended program, evaluate expressions, and set watches.

 The AppCode built-in debugger can automatically reconnect to running Node.js processes.
 This lets you debug Node.js applications that use the nodemon utility, which automatically reloads your Node.js process when the code is updated.

 To debug such application, you need to start it in the debug mode (with the